duck-lint/yaml-injektr-main/README.md

 # yaml-injektr

-`yaml-injektr` bulk-replaces YAML front matter in Obsidian Markdown notes using a user-supplied payload.
+`yaml-injektr` bulk-replaces YAML frontmatter in Obsidian Markdown notes using a user-supplied payload.

 It is safe by default:
 - Dry-run unless `--apply` is provided.